What To Do After a Car Accident

 - Pictures of the accident scene showing the accident scene, vehicle damage, road conditions, and traffic signs

-If you aren't sure who's at-fault for the accident, this evidence can be helpful.
-Calling the police to file a police report will also serve as leverage when trying to settle with the at-fault driver.
+If you aren't sure who's at fault for the accident, the accident record can be very helpful.
+Calling the police to file a police report will also serve as leverage when during the insurance claim process.

 What To Do After a Car Accident That's Your Fault